alphagov/govuk-frontend/src/components/phase-banner/README.md

     app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))

-## If you are using Nunjucks

-To use a macro, follow the below code example:

-    {% from "phase-banner/macro.njk" import govukPhaseBanner %}
-    {{ govukPhaseBanner(
-      phaseBannerText='This is a new service – your <a href="#">feedback</a> will help us to improve it.', phaseTagText='BETA')
-    }}

-Where the macros take the following arguments

 ## Component arguments

+If you are using Nunjucks,then macros take the following arguments

 <div>